junxit/us-congress-bills-116/bill.md

       >       - **(i)** collect information on the use of non-.gov domain suffixes by Federal agencies for their official online services;
       >       - **(ii)** collect information on the use of non-.gov domain suffixes by State, local, Tribal, and territorial governments; and
       >       - **(iii)** publish the information collected under clause (i) on a publicly available website.
-      >   - **(3)** *Strategy* Not later than 180 days after the date of enactment of this Act, the Director shall develop and submit to the Committee on Homeland Security and Governmental Affairs and the Committee on Rules and Administration of the Senate and the Committee on Homeland Security and the Committee on House Administration of the House of Representatives a strategy to utilize the information collected under this subsection for countering malicious cyber activity.
+      >   - **(3)** *Strategy* Not later than 180 days after the date of enactment of this Actsection, the Director shall develop and submit to the Committee on Homeland Security and Governmental Affairs and the Committee on Rules and Administration of the Senate and the Committee on Homeland Security and the Committee on House Administration of the House of Representatives a strategy to utilize the information collected under this subsection for countering malicious cyber activity.

   - **(2)** *Additional duties*
     - **(A)** *Outreach strategy* Not later than 1 year after the date of enactment of this Act, the Director, in consultation with the Administrator and entities representing State, local, Tribal, or territorial governments, shall develop and submit to the Committee on Homeland Security and Governmental Affairs and the Committee on Rules and Administration of the Senate and the Committee on Homeland Security and the Committee on House Administration of the House of Representatives an outreach strategy to local, Tribal, and territorial governments and other publicly controlled entities as determined by the Director to inform and support migration to the .gov domain, which shall include—